wavefrontHQ/observability-for-kubernetes/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)

-## Deploy the Wavefront Collector and Proxy with the Operator
+## Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Observability for Kubernetes Operator

-1. Install the Wavefront Operator into `observability-system` namespace.
+1. Install the Observability for Kubernetes Operator into the `observability-system` namespace.

-   **Note**: If you already have Wavefront installed via helm or manual deploy, *uninstall* before you install the operator.
+   **Note**: If you already have the deprecated Wavefront Kubernetes Integration installed via helm or manual deploy, *uninstall* before you install this operator.

    ```
    kubectl apply -f https://raw.githubusercontent.com/wavefrontHQ/observability-for-kubernetes/main/deploy/wavefront-operator.yaml
    ```

-2. Create a Kubernetes secret with your Wavefront token.
+2. Create a Kubernetes secret with your Operations for Applications token.
    See [Managing API Tokens](https://docs.wavefront.com/wavefront_api.html#managing-api-tokens) page.
    ```
    kubectl create -n observability-system secret generic wavefront-secret --from-literal token=YOUR_WAVEFRONT_TOKEN
    ```
-3. Create a `wavefront.yaml` file with your Wavefront Custom Resource configuration.
+3. Create a `wavefront.yaml` file with your `Wavefront` Custom Resource configuration.
 The simplest configuration is:
    ```yaml
    # Need to change YOUR_CLUSTER_NAME and YOUR_WAVEFRONT_URL
    apiVersion: wavefront.com/v1alpha1